 What are they and where did they come from?

 ABLE accounts are tax-advantaged savings plans, similar to the more familiar 529 Pre-Paid Tuition and College Savings Plans (in fact, ABLE accounts are found under Section 529A of the Internal Revenue Code).

 These Accounts were authorized by Congress in 2014, but have been slowly picking up steam as states create their own programs.
 In the Northwest, Oregon beat Washington to unrolling ABLE Accounts, but Washington residents who enrolled in the Oregon program can convert to the Washington ABLE program.
 Washington residents setting up new ABLE accounts can work directly with the Washington State ABLE Savings Plan.

 With an ABLE account, a person disabled before their 26th birthday can place up to $15,000 each year (from any source) into the account, up to a federal maximum of $100,000 without the funds counting toward the SSI $2000 asset limit.
-(Note, however, that the limit under the Washington ABLE program is $86,000).
+Disabled account holders who are working can also contribute an additional amount equal to the beneficiary’s annual earned income, up to $12,140.
 The interest growth is tax-free, and the funds are considered exempt assets for purposes of Medicaid and SSI.

 What expenses can be paid from an ABLE account?

 Funds from ABLE accounts may be used to pay for Qualified Disability Expenditures (QDEs).
 These are expenses related to the account holder’s disability, for their own benefit.
 These expenditures may include:

 - Care Management

 - Financial Assistance

 - Legal and Accounting Fees